elsiklab/gwasviewer/README.md

 * useYAxis - Shows a y-axis bar.
 Default: true
 * style->color - A color callback for the variables
 * style->label - A string or callback for the feature label.
+* style->width - Size of the circle glyph.
+Default 10
+* style->borderColor - Default black, set to empty string or null to remove

 ## Fetch API options